Dr Louise Johnson

 Louise ́s research interests centre on modern Catalan and peninsular Spanish literature and culture (in particular physical culture, narrative fiction, and gender and sexuality).
 Her current research follows two main strands: the intellectuals / physical culture interface in late 1920s ́ and 1930s ́ Catalonia and Spain more generally, and modern Catalan narrative fiction.

-She has published on major twentieth-century Catalan writers including Llorenç Villalonga, Manuel de Pedrolo, Maria Aurèlia Capmany and Guillem Viladot; edited collections of articles on twentieth-century Catalan culture, and contributed widely to volumes across Catalan and comparative literatures and cultures, latterly with a focus on physical cultures and related discourses.
+She has published on major twentieth-century Catalan writers including Llorenç Villalonga, Manuel de Pedrolo, Maria Aurèlia Capmany and Guillem Viladot; edited collections of articles on twentieth-century Catalan culture, and on humour in Spain, and contributed widely to volumes across Catalan and comparative literatures and cultures, latterly with a focus on physical cultures and related discourses.
 Her monograph on Villalonga, La tafanera posteritat, was awarded the first Premi Llorenç Villalonga in 2001.

 Louise is interested in supervising research which relates to or expands on the above areas, and welcomes speculative enquiries.